Skip to content

 Live viewing

-While a session is running, you can open the live view (for example via Watch Live on a process page or the issue live route) to see the real browser the agent is controlling.
+While a browser or Appium session is running, you can open the live view (for example via Watch Live on a process page or the issue live route) to see the browser or mirrored device the agent is controlling.
+API sessions focus on conversation, request output, and tool evidence instead of a live browser view.